Commercial Real Estate Loan Calculator

 Owner-Occupied Office

-SBA 504 is typically the best path — 10% down and fixed rates.
-Conventional banks will lend at 70–75% LTV for strong borrowers with a 3+ year business history.
+SBA 504 is typically the best path with 10% down and fixed rates.
+Conventional banks lend at 70–75% LTV for strong borrowers.

 Retail Strip Center

 Bank or CMBS financing works for stabilized centers with anchor tenants.
-Lenders scrutinize tenant credit quality and lease roll schedules closely.
+Lenders scrutinize tenant credit and lease schedules.

 Warehouse / Industrial

 One of the strongest property classes in 2026.
-Life insurance lenders actively compete for industrial deals at 55–65% LTV.
-Cap rates remain tight in most markets.
+Life insurance lenders actively compete at 55–65% LTV with tight cap rates.

 Multi-Tenant Mixed-Use

 SBA 7(a) works if owner-occupancy exceeds 51%.
-Otherwise expect conventional bank terms at 70–75% LTV with emphasis on blended occupancy and rent roll stability.
+Otherwise expect conventional bank terms at 70–75% LTV with emphasis on occupancy and stability.

 Most borrowers receive competing term sheets within 48 hours.